kaskadi/template-kaskadi-element/README.md

 - `REPORTER_ID`

 For `AWS_KEY_ID` & `AWS_KEY_SECRET` those are the credentials of the `kaskadi-public-push` user.
-For `REPORTER_ID`: this is the ID of the reporter associated with this repository on _CodeClimate_
+For `REPORTER_ID`: this is the ID of the reporter associated with this repository on _CodeClimate_.

 ## Add the element repository on [_CodeClimate_](https://codeclimate.com)